Exactly 15 years ago, 7 Taskbar Tweaker v1.0 was released (changelog).

 Regarding the future of 7+ Taskbar Tweaker: It will keep existing as a separate program which supports Windows 7 to Windows 10.
 As mentioned in a recent blog post, most parts of the taskbar were reimplemented in Windows 11, and 7+ Taskbar Tweaker can’t be made to work with the new taskbar without a huge amount of work.
 My plan, at least in the short term, is to implement the most demanded customizations for Windows 11 as Windhawk mods.

 Below is a table with features that are available in Windows 10 but are missing in Windows 11.
-Some of the features are part of Windows 10 (marked with the Windows icon icon) and some are part of 7+ Taskbar Tweaker (marked with the Tweaker icon icon).
+Some of the features are part of Windows 10 (marked with the icon) and some are part of 7+ Taskbar Tweaker (marked with the icon).
 Please vote for the features that you’d like to have back in Windows 11.
 I’ll prioritize implementing the most requested features as Windhawk mods.
 For each implemented feature, the page will be updated to reflect the current status.

 Read More…

-Posted in Software, Updates on May 2nd, 2022.
-279 Comments.
+Updates on May 2nd, 2022.

 Windows 11 was officially released two days ago, and here’s another post about 7+ Taskbar Tweaker’s compatibility with it.
 In short: Nothing changed regarding the tweaker’s compatibility with the new Windows 11 taskbar, and probably never will, but there’s a way to get back the old taskbar, with which 7+ Taskbar Tweaker is mostly compatible.